fizzed/stork/README.md

 [stork-demo-hellod](stork-demo/stork-demo-hellod) is an example Maven project for a simple Java web application.
 It demos the `stork-launcher` and `stork-assembly` utilities and produces a tarball assembly that can be deployed using `stork-deploy`.
-To generate the launchers and assembly:
+To generate the launchers and assembly, run this from the `stork` main directory:

     mvn package